 - The fish should be thawed enough to cut into 3cm chunks.
 Put the chunks into a pan with a lid on and cook over a medium heat for 2 minutes.
 The water in the fish will steam cook the cod.

-- Add the potatoes to the mixing bowl and sprinkle over a tablespoon of plain flour (or divide the potatoes and flour equally between both bowls).
-Use a spoon to gently combine everything.
+- Add the potatoes to the mixing bowl and sprinkle over a tablespoon of plain flour then gently combine everything.

 - Put the flour, breadcrumbs and whisked eggs into three separate bowls.
 Heat the oil and butter in a large skillet over a medium high heat then carefully form the fish mixture into cakes without squashing the ingredients.